Goeken/BookReviewPlatform/README.md

 ## How to Run Tests

-1. Run the RSpec test suite:
+Run the RSpec test suite:

    ```bash
    bundle exec rspec
    ```

-2. Ensure all tests pass before making changes or deploying.

----

 ## Future Improvements